Bruttagente/DeadByDaylightBOT/README.md

 This bot is created with AutoHotKey script

 # Donation
-If you enjoy it, feel free to send donations as bitcoin or monero here:
+If you enjoy it, please feel free to send donations as bitcoin or monero here:

 BTC address: 1CrCk5JzdDDrfVH3CFKzs5MgXWVwQ9kuJ1

 XMR address: 49G1T7GmzyBh9UtLo2sQ4UYAwsVTgJj96FDmfLUSAShYUopFwULKWi5Ebt1HiQRnAkaH7Y9a1CxX5gUk2MPgdw5TFn9PtA4

 Much appreciated, thank you